-How to Factory Reset MacBook Air and Leave No Traces of Your Personal Data
+How To Wipe a Macbook [2024]

 - Follow the onscreen instructions to proceed.

-Now, safely tuck away your external storage device, and proceed to the next task you need to complete before factory resetting your MacBook Air.
+Now, safely tuck away your external storage device, and proceed to the next task you need to complete before factory resetting your MacBook.

-Aside from creating a backup of your MacBook Air, signing out of iCloud is just as important.
-That’s because if you fail to do so, the next owner of your MacBook Air could easily use your credentials and financial data before you learn about it.
+Aside from creating a backup of your MacBook, signing out of iCloud is just as important.
+That’s because if you fail to do so, the next owner of your MacBook could easily use your credentials and financial data before you learn about it.

 - Click Apple Menu > System Settings (or System Preferences).